UtmostCreator/learn-german-with-ease/09 Essen, Einladung zu Hause - Eating, invitation at home/Wörterbuch - Dict/09 Food Lebensmittel.md

 | 🍭Lutscher / lolly / lollipop             |                                     |                                |
 |                                           |                                     |                                |
 |                                           |                                     |                                |

-> Praline is a popular French dessert made in the form of small sweets made from nuts roasted in sugar.
-This delicacy is named after the French confectioner Plessy-Praline, who invented a dessert of grated almonds, mixed with candied honey, small pieces of chocolate, and poured with burnt sugar.

 # mixed fruits and vegetables